HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

    ```shell
    helm upgrade lse heartex/label-studio-enterprise -f lse-values.yaml --set global.image.tag=20210914.154442-d2d1935
    ```
    This command overrides the tag value stored in `lse-values.yaml`.

+!!! attention "important"
-You must update the tag value when you upgrade or redeploy your instance to avoid version downgrades.
+    To avoid version downgrades, you must update the tag value when you upgrade or redeploy your instance.

 ## Uninstall Label Studio using Helm